pauldnlsmith/pauldnlsmith/README.md

 ## What I do

-- 🧮 **Statistics:** Cruncher of numbers, maker of models, plotter of graphs
+- 🧮 **Statistics:** Cruncher of numbers, maker of models, plotter of graphs.
-- 💬 **Linguistics:** Educated as a linguist, happiest playing with words
+- 💬 **Linguistics:** Educated as a linguist, happiest playing with words.
-- 🏖️ **Automation:** Proud connoisseur of the thinking man’s laziness
+- 🏖️ **Automation:** Proud connoisseur of the thinking man’s laziness.

+## Languages

+- R
+- sh